 But, for the money you spend on the Weber Smokey Mountain, you get one of the best quality ‘cues on the market.
 Made from porcelain-enameled steel, there’s a 10 year warranty on the smoker body.
 Add to that easy to adjust dampers, a reliable temperature gauge and a separate fuel door and you’ve got yourself a competition-level smoker that’s ideal for turning out consistently incredible barbecue right in your backyard.

-Stats for the Weber Smokey Mountain Charcoal Cooker 14"
+Specs for the Weber Smokey Mountain Charcoal Cooker 14"

 Fuel type: Charocal